mvolkmann/context-easy/README.md

 will expect different data than what is in `sessionStorage`.

-A way to force the new initial state to be used is to supply a version string or number in the options object passed to `EasyProvider`.
+A way to force the new initial state to be used is to supply a version property in the options object passed to `EasyProvider`.
-Whenever context-easy sees a new version, it replaces the data in `sessionStorage` with the current `initialState` value in the options object passed to `EasyProvider`.
+When context-easy sees a new version, it replaces the data in `sessionStorage` with the `initialState` value passed to `EasyProvider`.

 ## Sensitive Data

-When the context state contains sensitive data such as passwords and credit card numbers, it is a good idea to prevent that data from being added to the context state or written to `sessionStorage`.
+When the context state contains sensitive data such as passwords and credit card numbers, it is a good idea to prevent that data from being written to `sessionStorage`.

-One way to do this is to add `replacerFn` and `reviverFn` functions to the options object that is passed to `EasyProvider`.
+To do this, add `replacerFn` and `reviverFn` functions to the options object that is passed to `EasyProvider`.
 These functions are similar to the optional `replacer` and `reviver` parameters used by `JSON.stringify` and `JSON.parse`.